0-sv/ragnificent/README.md

 # Example prompts

-RAGnificent works well on the following example prompts:
+RAGnificent works well on example prompts like the following:

 ## General Comprehension